 “Lusts” also describe the orientation of the soul, the natural tendency towards things evil.
-Such lusts are not necessarily base and immoral because they may be refined in character.
+However, such lusts are not necessarily base or immoral because they may be refined in character.

 People who gratify their lust patterns do not develop toughness of soul when the trial comes.

 When we live to gratify lusts, we will not develop toughness of soul.
 When suffering comes, we will fall apart.

 Using the passages below, evaluate your thought life.

 “I have not coveted anyone’s silver, gold, or clothing” (Ac 20:33)